“We believe that the power of tools plus skills can change lives."

 With global crises bringing refugee and immigrant women to the U.S. in record numbers, she saw an opportunity to reach these women and help them build a better life for themselves and their families.
 Her outreach quickly grew into an opportunity to turn it into a nonprofit business, and thus Refugee Artisan Initiative was born.
 RAI welcomes every refugee and immigrant artisan with care and support.

 RAI partners with immigrant women to foster an inclusive, prosperous transition to the US through artisan skills training in small batch manufacturing.

-A welcoming global community that values and invests in refugee and immigrant women as they achieve healthy, stable, and fulfilling lives in the PNW and beyond.
+A community that values and invests in refugee and immigrant women as they achieve economic independence.